 Pedestrians and passengers of smaller vehicles suffer approximately 70 percent of all truck accident injuries.
 These injuries can range from minor scrapes and bruises to more serious conditions.
-At Lavent Law, our attorneys are prepared to help you recover compensation for any injuries you’ve sustained in a Miami truck accident, including:
+At Lavent Law, P.A., our attorneys are prepared to help you recover compensation for any injuries you’ve sustained in a Miami truck accident, including:

 - Broken bones

 - Soft tissue damage

 - Spinal cord injury

 - Spine injury